-cd /sys/src/9/bcm64

-mk install # kernel is copied to /arm64/9pi3
+cd /sys/src/9/bcm64 mk install # kernel is copied to /arm64/9pi3 then copy the desired kernels:

-'''

 For 386 and amd64 machines with local disk, it may be desired to install the new bootloader and kernels onto the 9fat partition, in order to boot directly from disk.
 Note: The bootloader needs to be continuous on disk, so simply copying over the original file does not produce the desired effect.
 Instead: